 The Personal Income Tax is the largest source of revenue for West Virginia.
 This tax is imposed on the West Virginia taxable income of resident individuals, estates, and trusts regardless of where income is earned.
 Nonresident individuals, estates, and trusts are also subject to the tax on income received from West Virginia sources.
-Corporations, partnerships1 (but not partners), and certain trusts and associations are exempt from West Virginia Personal Income Tax.
+Corporations, partnerships (but not partners), other entities treated like partnerships for federal income tax purposes, and certain trusts and associations are exempt from West Virginia Personal Income Tax.
 While estates and trusts are taxed under the Personal Income Tax statute, related tax liability is calculated on the Fiduciary Income Tax return, not the Personal Income Tax return.
 For the purposes of this study, the Personal Income Tax sections deal with income tax on individuals while the Fiduciary Income Tax sections deal with income tax on estates and trusts.

 For individuals, computation of West Virginia taxable income begins with federal adjusted gross income.
-Specific increasing or decreasing modifications are applied, resulting in West Virginia adjusted gross income.
-To determine West Virginia taxable income, the Taxpayer then takes a deduction based on the number of personal exemptions claimed on the federal return under federal rules in place prior to 2018.
+West Virginia adjusted gross income is determined by application of various State modifications increasing or decreasing federal adjusted gross income.
+To determine West Virginia taxable income, the Taxpayer then takes a deduction based on the number of personal exemptions that could have been claimed on the federal return under federal rules in place prior to 2018.